 Linne's Two-Toed Sloth

-Linne’s two-toed sloths will grow to the size of a small dog, approximately 24–30 inches in length and about 12–20 pounds in weight.
+Adult Linne’s two-toed sloths are about the same size as a small dog, approximately 24 to 30 inches in length and about 12 to 20 pounds.

 The Linne’s two-toed sloth is not currently considered threatened or endangered, but habitat loss and fragmentation of forests pose concerns for the species.
 Threats like these have endangered other species of sloth, such as the maned three-toed sloth and pygmy three-toed sloth.

 Ocelots, jaguars and harpy eagles are the sloth's primary predators.
 Forest fragmentation forces sloths to come to the ground to move from tree to tree, which puts them in danger, as do uninsulated power lines.
 The pet trade is also a threat to sloths.